 “It is clear that HMRC want to make IR35 more effective in attacking personal service company arrangements and it’s no surprise to see increased activity in this area,”

-Follow this blog for a post budget update and our take on how it will affect contractors.
+Follow this blog or contact us for a post budget update and our take on how it will affect contractors.

 Sole trader accounting can sometimes be simple: some sole traders may well find that they have no need whatsoever for an accountant.
 However, accountants for sole traders are an incredibly useful resource that can save you a great deal of hassle and time – and potentially even money.
 If you’re asking yourself, “Do I need an accountant as a sole trader?” – read on.
 In this blog we cover the ways in which accountants for sole traders can help, as well as how to choose the best sole trader accounting firm for your needs.

 It’s not a legal requirement for those who are self-employed to use the services of an accountant.
 However, working with self-employed accounting professionals who understand the unique needs of the self-employed can often save you time, money and stress.
 Read on to discover more about the accounting needs of the self-employed, common accounting challenges you may face, and when working with an accountant makes sense.